Vision Examples in the Food and Pharmaceutical Industries

 Checking the marking on aluminum packages

 Inspect the marking on aluminum packages.
-Conventional vision systems caused misjudgment due to the influence of the glare that occurred on the aluminum surface.
+Conventional machine vision caused misjudgment due to the influence of the glare that occurred on the aluminum surface.

-Selecting a vision system and proper lighting to remove glare enables accurate identification of the marking on aluminum packages.
+Selecting machine vision and proper lighting to remove glare enables accurate identification of the marking on aluminum packages.

 The XG-X/CV-X Series is equipped with KEYENCE's original LumiTrax function to conduct stable inspection without being affected by reflections or shadows.